Ruben-Jim/hoa-community-app/README.md

 ### Core Tables
 - **communityPosts**: Community forum posts with categories and interactions
 - **comments**: Post comments and replies with threading
-- **emergencyNotifications**: Emergency alerts and notifications with priorities
 - **residents**: Resident directory with contact information
 - **boardMembers**: Board member profiles and positions
 - **covenants**: Community rules and regulations